Serious injury compensation must be a full package to cover all your needs, today and tomorrow.

 General damages for serious injuries

 There will always be an element of compensation for your serious injury which can’t be precisely calculated.
-In these instances a degree of subjective judgment is needed to come to a conclusion about the appropriate amount of compensation due.
+Expert knowledge is needed to properly assess the amount of compensation due.
 The main areas are as follows:

 - Pain, suffering and loss of amenity.